top of page

 28. God instructed this man to take refuge in the Kerith Ravine near the Jordan River.

 c.
-Elijah to escape Ahab's wrath.
+Elijah fled to the ravine to escape from Ahab's wrath.

 1 Kings 17:2-6.